openstack/octavia/doc/source/install/install-amphorav2.rst

 jobboard.
 As jobboard backend could be used Redis or Zookeeper key-value storages.
 Operator should chose the one that is more preferable for specific cloud.
 The default is Redis.
+Key-values storage clients should be install with extras [zookeeper] or [redis] during installation of octavia packages.

 1. Create the database, complete these steps: